 “It grew so big, we ended up having to get school buses to carry people to the police station,” Mrs. Johnsons said.
 “We had more than 100 people at our house and Santa would make an appearance.
 We had a bonfire where we roasted marshmallows and had hot chocolate.”

 Like most children, Colby and his friends outgrew the wagon rides and fewer people began attending the celebration.
 Gifts continued, however, and the Johnson’s began offering a free Sunday brunch.
 Management of the toy drive was handed to Take My Hand Ministries.
 After opening Benvenuto, the Sunday brunch was held there.

-“We held the first brunch before we were even open,” Mrs. Johnson said.
+“We were not even open when we held the first brunch at the restaurant,” Mrs. Johnson said.
 “There were not even booths installed yet.
 The Bridge radio station set up tables for us the night before and we held a blessing of the restaurant party with the ministry handling the cost of the food.”

 “People liked it so much that we figured we might as well keep that going,” Mrs. Johnson said.
 “For each toy or gift card donated, you receive a $25 gift card that you can save and use yourself or give as a gift.”

 Over the years, Mrs. Johnson said that people have donated bicycles, scooters, hoverboards and more.
 Because so many of the gifts are for younger children, the gift cards are used to take parents shopping for children who are 12 and older.